Updated: Apr 21

-- buttercream icing and blue food colouring (once your icing is ready, add enough colour to make a light blue colour- go easy for starters, you can always add more)
+- buttercream icing and blue spirulina powder (or food colouring will work too!)
+Once your icing is ready, add enough colour to make a light blue colour- go easy for starters, you can always add more)

 - powdered gelatine, lemon juice and sugar to make the jelly (alternatively, a packet of blue jelly, you'll need to add extra gelatine to this too)

 - red licorice straps or flat colourful biscuits that can be shaped into towels